LoyolaChicagoCode/clickcounter-android-rxscala/README.md

 and try again.

-## What if there are unexpected errors in Eclipse?
+## What if there are unexpected errors in IDEA?

 Try a combination of the following steps: